Mike Levey

 Michael Stephen Levey (May 28, 1948 – August 2, 2003) was an American infomercial host.
 He was best known for hosting Amazing Discoveries, a series of infomercials that aired on late night television from 1989 to 1997.

 Career

-A former electrical engineer and copy writer for mail advertisements, Levey started Dial-A-Joke line in the 1970s called The Mainline in Los Angeles.
+A former electrical engineer and copy writer for mail advertisements, Levey started a Dial-A-Joke line in the 1970s called The Mainline in Los Angeles.
 In 1988, Levey and two partners founded Positive Response Television, a company that produced infomercials.